 If you’re using multiple Macs connected to a server, you can simply run a script or remotely install an update without going through the struggle of accessing each device individually.
-For users running macOS Mojave or later, software updates have been moved to System Preferences, but the Terminal method is also still available.
+For users running macOS Mojave or later, software updates have been moved to System Preferences, but the Terminal method is still available.

 This method uses a bunch of commands to allow Terminal to search for any available updates for your particular system and install them.
-We’ve detailed the entire method below to make it easy for you, so check it out.

 Note: since updating software on any system is a core function, you’ll need your administrator password to proceed with any downloads and installations using Terminal.

 1. Open Terminal on your Mac.
 You can do this by searching for it with Spotlight or by accessing “Applications -> Utilities -> Terminal” in Finder.